 What is the difference between an IRS tax levy, and an IRS tax lien?

-A tax lien is a document filed in a public place such as a County Recorder’s Office or the Secretary of State which is a notice that you owe taxes.
-A tax lien generally lists the amount of the taxes owed, the type of tax and even the years for which taxes are owed.
-The tax lien will be picked up by the various credit reporting agencies, and will cause significant credit problems.
-If you own real property, and try and sell it, the IRS will be paid the equity in your property.
+The Notice of Federal Tax Lien will be picked up by the various credit reporting agencies and will cause significant credit problems.
+If you own real property and try to sell it, the IRS will be paid the equity in your property.
 The tax lien does not, however, take any money out of your bank account.